 5. War and Peace

-Sometimes you read a book, and it makes you think about everything happening around you.
+Sometimes you read a book, making you think about everything happening around you.
 You remind yourself to be more appreciative of everything you have.
-War and peace is a thrilling examination of history.
+War and peace are thrilling examinations of history.
 The author brilliantly follows the lives of many characters from various backgrounds, from peasants and nobles to soldiers and civilians, as they struggle with the obstacles in their path.
-This sizable novel has many contradictory aspects of life in that era, such as love and hate, happiness and sadness.
+This sizable novel has many contradictory aspects of life in that era, such as love and hate, happiness, and sadness.

-The story is mainly concerned with five aristocratic families, the Rostovs, the Bezukkovs, the Bolkonskys, The Kuragins, and the Drubetskoys.
+The story mainly concerns five aristocratic families, the Rostovs, the Bezukkovs, the Bolkonskys, The Kuragins, and the Drubetskoys.
 But it also contains essays about war and history.
 There are more of those as the book progresses.
 If you want the best classic book of all time, I recommend reading it no matter how long it takes.